gbajsingh/Excel-web-scraping-automation/Predicting Employee Attrition.md

 # Introduction
 Employee attrition is basically a employee turnover rate of an organization.
-Attrition can be caused by both volunatry(for e.g. retirement) or involuntary (for e.g. layoff) reason.
-Nonethless, identifying attrition cause can help an organization to take prevention measures.
+Attrition can be caused by both voluntary(for e.g. retirement, self-quit) or involuntary (for e.g. layoff) reason.
+Nonethless, identifying factors that leads to attrition can help an organization to take prevention measures.
 For example, a company would rather keep its high performance employees than to train and hire new ones.

+Age seems like a reasonable factor for the retirement related attrition.
+On the other hand, income, commute and job environment could play a significant role for employees when deciding to saty with the organization.

 # Objective
 1. Explore data to see what variables could be significant in predicting attrition.